 Example – distant work with transportation provided

-Nick, Shannon and Peter are a team of builders work for Floyd’s Wall, a general building and construction company.
+Nick, Shannon and Peter are a team of builders who work for Floyd’s Wall, a general building and construction company.
+They live in the same regional town where Floyd’s Wall is based.

-The usual start time on-site is 8.30am.
+The usual start time on-site is 8:30am.

-The team are working on a job site that’s 65 kilometres away from the principle post office in the town where Floyd’s Wall is based.
+The team are working on a job site that’s 65km away from the principal post office in their town.

 Nick

-Nick lives 75kms from the job site.
+Nick lives 75km from the job site.

 Nick has a Floyd’s Wall work truck.
 His employer asks Nick to transport Shannon and Peter from their homes to the job site and drop them home again at the end of the day.
 Nick needs to leave home at 7am.